 d) software-only product for other health use: hospital information systems, electronic health records, electronic medical records, mobile diagnostic applications running on devices without physiologic sensors or detectors, clinical software as a service, i.e. software executed in an external environment, providing diagnostic calculation-results that fulfil the definition of a medical device.

 Before any type of software can be placed into service, activities are necessary before the software is integrated into the PRODUCT.
-These PRODUCT-LEVEL activities are not covered by this document (see Figure 1) but can be found in related product standards.
+These PRODUCT-LEVEL activities are not covered by this document (see Figure 1), but can be found in related product standards.

-This document applies regardless of the method of delivery of the software (for example: transmission by network or email, optical disk, flash memory or EEPROM).
+This document applies regardless of the method of delivery of the software (for example: transmission by network or email, cloud storage, optical disk, flash memory or EEPROM).
 The method of software delivery itself is not considered health software.

 This document does not cover the means of validation of the final product, even when the product consists entirely of software.
-It also does not cover software life cycle steps after release for intended use of the product, including implementation, configuration, integration (with other systems), go-live, clinical use, operations, decommissioning or disposal, other than activity involving maintenance of the software.
+It also does not cover software life cycle steps after release for intended use of the product, including implementation, configuration, integration (with other systems), go-live, clinical use, operations, decommissioning or disposal, other than activities involving maintenance of the software.

-NOTE 5 If a product incorporates embedded software intended to be executed on a processor, the requirements of this document apply to the software, including the requirements concerning SOFTWARE OF UNKNOWN PROVENANCE (SOUP) – see 8.1.2)
+NOTE 5 If a product incorporates embedded software intended to be executed on a processor, the requirements of this document apply to the software, including the requirements concerning software of unknown provenance (SOUP) – see 8.1.2)

-Conformance is determined by inspection of all the documentation required by this document including an assessment of processes, tasks and activities required for the software process rigor level.
-Conformity of legacy software may be demonstrated as indicated in Annex G
+Conformity is determined by inspection of all the documentation required by this document including an assessment of processes, tasks and activities required for the software process rigour level.

 Comment on proposal